Over-customising with Hammerspoon

 Hammerspoon is a free, open-source program that gives you deep access to macOS APIs via Lua scripting.
 In the Before Times, the barrier to entry would be your ability/willingness to write Lua, but now we have Claude Code as a non-deterministic compiler that turns English into functioning code (h/t yomismoaqui) so a quick read of the docs is sufficient to do whatever you'd like, even if you are only semi-technical like me.

-It was incredibly satisfying to replace a few 3rd party dependencies that I kept around for a tiny subset of their features, as well as to create some bespoke solutions to very specific problems, all in ~170 lines of Lua.
+It was incredibly satisfying to replace a few 3rd party dependencies that I kept around for a tiny subset of their features, as well as to go crazy and create some bespoke solutions to very specific problems.
 You can check out the config file and/or read the longer explanation below.

 Hyper key

-Since all of my hyper-related shortcuts live in Hammerspoon, this obviates the need for any further complex remapping.
-Another advantage of having your hyper key be a discrete key instead of a combo is that it unlocks some bonus ergonomic shortcuts when used with modifier keys, e.g. I have Command-Hyper set up to open my clipboard history in Alfred and Shift-Hyper to open Alfred Universal Actions.
+Another advantage of having Hyper be a discrete key instead of a combo is that it unlocks some bonus ergonomic shortcuts when used with true modifiers, e.g. I have Cmd-F19 set up to open my clipboard history in Alfred and Shift-F19 to open Alfred Universal Actions.

 App toggling